 Introduction from the Founder

 That is how this podcast came to be.
-The Trafficking Dispatch is a bi-weekly podcast about human trafficking that is produced by and for busy college students.
-Each episode is around 15 minutes, which is short enough for students to listen to while walking to their next class.
-Our podcast informs college students on current issues and discussions in human trafficking scholarship without upsetting the balance of their busy student lives.
+The Trafficking Dispatch is a bi-weekly podcast about human trafficking that is produced by and for busy young adults.
+Each episode is around 15 minutes, which is short enough for a young adult to listen to while walking to their next commitment, like their next class.
+Our podcast informs young adults on current issues and discussions in human trafficking scholarship without upsetting the balance of their busy lives.
 That is our tagline: Briefing you on human trafficking issues in a brief amount of time.

-Although people of any age and profession can listen to and participate in our podcast, our target audience is college students.
+Although people of any age and profession can listen to and participate in our podcast, our target audience is young adults.
 Why?
-The first reason is fairly obvious: as college students ourselves, we are better able to connect with our generation than any other age cohort.
+The first reason is fairly obvious: as young adults ourselves, we are better able to connect with our generation than any other age cohort.
 Additionally, because many of us attend schools outside of our hometowns, we are some of the most mobile people.
 We have access to at least two distinct communities with whom we can share information.
-If we can inform college students about human trafficking, then we can spread awareness about the issue on a wider scale.
-College students also have a reputation for being politically and socially active; this is not without reason.
+If we can inform young adults about human trafficking, then we can spread awareness about the issue on a wider scale.
+Young adults also have a reputation for being politically and socially active; this is not without reason.
 As we prepare to enter the professional workforce, we are beginning to realize our purchasing power and the influence of our voices.
 Furthermore, because human trafficking largely revolves around how people work, it only makes sense for emerging professionals to care about the conditions under which other people work.

-I am thrilled that you have decided to listen to our podcast, and I want to thank you for helping The Trafficking Dispatch grow from an idea conceived in a Beijing kitchen to a movement of college students working to end human trafficking.
+I am thrilled that you have decided to listen to our podcast, and I want to thank you for helping The Trafficking Dispatch grow from an idea conceived in a Beijing kitchen to a movement of young adults working to end human trafficking.